BharatCyberForce/RADIUM/README.md

 ![Security](https://img.shields.io/badge/security-Ethical%20Use%20Only-critical)

 ---
-**Radium** is a Web Based PHP Shell designed for Advanced Server Management.
-It Provides a Rich Interface For Interacting With A Server File System.
+**Radium** is a web based PHP shell designed for advanced server management.
+It provides a rich interface for interacting with a server file system.
 ---

 ## Tested On

-- **PHP Versions:** 5.6, 7.0–7.4, 8.0–8.3
+- **PHP Versions:** 5.6, 7.0-7.4, 8.0-8.3
 - **Web Servers:** Apache2, Nginx, LiteSpeed etc,etc.
 - **Bypass**